atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 ### Add a Hugo Theme to your site

 By default, Hugo does not include a theme for your site.
 This is where you get to pick how you want your site to look once built and deployed.
 You can find a complete list of themes on the [Hugo themes page](https://themes.gohugo.io/).
-For this wiki I will use the theme [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) as that is the theme of this blog.
+For this example, I will use the theme [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) as that is the theme of this blog.

 Once you have selected a theme, you will want to clone that theme into the `/themes` directory contained within the Hugo project created above.
-There are two commons ways that others online will recommend doing this.
+There are two common ways that others online will recommend doing this.
 One way requires downloading the theme's repo as a zip file from GitHub, extracting the contents and moving them into the `/themes` directory.
 This method does not maintain the git history of the selected theme.
 It means that as the upstream theme repo changes you will not be able to pull those changes via git.
 The second method involves cloning the theme repo into `/themes` and declaring it as a git submodule within the enveloping git repo you created earlier.
 I don't intend on maintaining my theme heavily so I will not bother with the latter approach.
 I also find downloading and unzipping tedious.
 I recommend cloning your theme into `/themes` and then dropping the `.git` management from the clone.
 This is done as follows:

 ```bash
 ## Clone PaperMod theme to /themes/PaperMod.
 Only grab depth 1